 Chichen Itza

-The pyramid is 24 metres high, has four staircases of 91 steps each (plus one for the top platform, totalling 365, matching the solar year), and was designed so that at the spring and autumn equinoxes, the angle of the sun creates a shadow pattern on the northern staircase that resembles a serpent descending from the sky.
-The serpent heads carved at the base become the tail end of this illusion.
+The pyramid is 24 metres high with four staircases of 91 steps each, plus one for the top platform, totalling 365 – matching the solar year in a design that demonstrates Mayan astronomical knowledge.
+At the spring and autumn equinoxes, the angle of the sun creates a shadow pattern on the northern staircase that looks like a serpent descending.
+The serpent heads carved at the base complete the illusion.

 The Great Ball Court

-The Great Ball Court (250 metres long, the largest in Mesoamerica) is where the acoustics become astonishing: a whisper at one end is audible at the other with preternatural clarity.
-The carved panels on the walls show the ball game in progress, with a decapitated figure whose blood becomes serpents.
-The stone rings set high on the walls through which the rubber ball had to pass are 9 metres above the ground.
-Whether scoring through them ended or started the game is still debated.
+The Great Ball Court is 250 metres long, the largest in Mesoamerica.
+Its acoustics are extraordinary: a whisper at one end is audible at the other with preternatural clarity.
+The carved wall panels show the ball game in progress with a decapitated player whose blood becomes serpents.
+The stone rings through which the rubber ball had to pass are 9 metres above the ground.
+Whether scoring a ring ended the game or began it remains debated.

 The Sacred Cenote

-The Sacred Cenote is a natural circular sinkhole 60 metres in diameter and 20 metres deep, into which the Maya threw jade, gold, pottery, and human sacrifices (most likely offerings during droughts).
-Edward Thompson, the American consul in Merida, dredged it in 1904-1910 and removed large quantities of objects that ended up at Harvard.
+A natural circular sinkhole 60 metres in diameter and 20 metres deep, into which the Maya threw jade, gold, pottery, and humans – most likely as offerings during droughts.
+Edward Thompson, the American consul in Merida, dredged it between 1904 and 1910 and removed large quantities of material that ended up at Harvard’s Peabody Museum.
 Repatriation discussions are ongoing.
-Standing at the edge and looking down into the green water, with the scale of deliberate offering visible in the excavation record, is sobering.
+Standing at the rim looking into the green water, knowing what the archaeological record documents, is sobering.

 Temple of the Warriors

-Entry involves both a federal ticket (around 533 MXN) and a Yucatan state charge (around 98 MXN), paid separately at the gate.
-Bring cash as card readers are unreliable.
-The combined cost is roughly 30-35 USD at current exchange rates.
+Entry involves a federal ticket (around MXN 533) and a Yucatan state charge (around MXN 98), paid separately at the gate.
+Bring cash; card readers are unreliable.
+About USD 30 to 35 at current exchange rates.

-Ek Balam, 30 km north of Valladolid, is worth a visit on a separate day.
-Its main pyramid (El Torre) can still be climbed to the summit, and the stucco facade of the Acropolis has some of the best-preserved Classic Maya sculpture in the Yucatan, including life-size figures emerging from a monster mouth.
-If Chichen Itza gives you the famous view, Ek Balam gives you the closer encounter.
+Ek Balam, 30 kilometres north of Valladolid, is worth a separate visit: its main pyramid can still be climbed, and the stucco facade of the Acropolis has some of the finest preserved Classic Maya sculpture in the Yucatan.